gap-system/gap/INSTALL.md

 auxiliary one, which may be minimised but should not be closed (otherwise the GAP session will be terminated).

-If you need to install GAP in a non-standard directory under Windows, we advice to use the Windows `.exe` installers which will adjust all paths in batch files during the installation.
-Whenever you use a Windows installer or install GAP f rom the `-win.zip` archive, you should avoid paths with spaces, e.g. do not use `C:\My Programs\gap-4.X.Y`.
+If you need to install GAP in a non-standard directory under Windows, we advise to use the Windows `.exe` installers which will adjust all paths in batch files during the installation.
+Whenever you use a Windows installer or install GAP from the `-win.zip` archive, you should avoid paths with spaces, e.g. do not use `C:\My Programs\gap-4.X.Y`.
 If you need to install GAP on another logical drive, say `E:`, the easiest way would be just to use `E:\gap-4.X.Y`.